Carpenter Gothic: Geographic extent

-Endangered Carpenter Gothic buildings
+Endangered buildings

 Many American Carpenter Gothic structures are listed on the National Register of Historic Places, which may help to ensure their preservation.
 Many, though, are not listed and those in urban areas are endangered by the increased value of the land they occupy.

 A current example of this is St. Saviour's Episcopal Church, Maspeth, New York, built in 1847 by Richard Upjohn.
 It was sold to a developer in 2006.
 Its rectory had already been demolished and a deal with the City of New York to preserve the church in exchange for higher density on the remaining vacant land fell through and the parcel went on the market for $10 million.

 After a number of postponements, in March 2008, just hours before the final deadline to demolish the church, a deal was struck with a local community group, whereby they were allowed time to raise money to move the structure.
 At a cost of some $2 million, the building was reduced to its original appearance and dismantled into pieces, so it could be transported through the narrow, winding streets of the neighborhood.
 It was reconstructed on the grounds of a cemetery in the nearby neighborhood of Middle Village, where it is now used for community activities.

-Relocation

-Some Carpenter Gothic buildings have been relocated for reasons ranging from historic preservation to aesthetics.
-Some, such as All Saints, Jensen Beach, Florida, have been moved only a few tens of meters on the same property in order to get a better view and to allow for expansion, while others such as Holy Apostles, Satellite Beach, Florida, have been barged many miles in order to be preserved.
-Others such as All Saints, DeQuincy, Louisiana, have been dismantled, transported long distances and then reassembled in order to be preserved and reused.
-Some structures have been moved many times.

-St. Luke's, Cahaba, Alabama, has had an interesting history of moves.
-In 1876, due to the danger of flooding in Cahaba, it was dismantled and moved from its original location 40 kilometers (25 miles) or so to Browns where it was reassembled.
-In 2006–2007, it was carefully dismantled by students from Auburn University and moved back to Cahaba, where it is now being reassembled by the students on the Cahaba State Historic Site not too far from its original location.

-Exterior alterations

-Some Carpenter Gothic structures such as St. Stephen's in Ridgeway, South Carolina, have had their exteriors altered by stuccoing, brick veneering, etc., so that their original style is no longer apparent.

 "American Gothic"

 "American Gothic" is a painting by Grant Wood from 1930.
-This painting depicts American rural life with its subject being a “stern” looking couple in front of a small Carpenter Gothic style house.
+It depicts American rural life with its subject being a "stern" looking father and his daughter in front of a small Carpenter Gothic style house.
 Wood's inspiration came from a cottage designed in the Carpenter Gothic style with a distinctive upper window and a decision by the artist to paint the house along with "the kind of people I fancied should live in that house."